pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.17
 - Added initialization screen with software version
-- Bug correction: freeze when using a POI into the flight plan.
+- Bug correction: freeze or CTDs when using a POI into the flight plan.
+- Initialize flight plan on GNS430 at startup
+- Added MSG button management.
+Only few messages available for now.
+More will be added.
 ## V 1.0.16
 - Bug correction on automatic detection of the GNS530 by the GNS4330 in cold and start mode
 ## V 1.0.15